Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 Testing Cable Continuity

-1. Set multimeter to continuity mode
+1. Set your multimeter to continuity mode

 2. Test each conductor in the ribbon cable from end to end